 London, 1965: Like many other youths, Jimmy hates the philistine life, especially his parents and his job in a company's mailing division.
-Only when he's together with his friends, a 'Mod' clique, cruises London on his motor-scooter and hears music such as that of 'The Who' and 'The High Numbers', he feels free and accepted.
+Only when he's together with his friends, a 'Mod' clique, cruising London on his motor-scooter and hearing music such as that of 'The Who' and 'The High Numbers', does he feel free and accepted.
 However, it's a flight into an illusionary world.
 Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

 Before shooting commenced, several of the cast were taken to the Metropolitan Police Training College in Hendon, North London, where they were taught how to ride their scooters properly by a met police motorcyclist.
 See more »

 The double LP "The Who Sell Out" and "A Quick One" special edition was not released until 1974.
 See more »

 What do you mean going to be?
 I AM one of the faces!

 I hated this film when I saw it as a teenager back in 1979.
 The reason was the movie was realistic--too realistic!
 I identified (in some respects) with the main character Jimmy, and his life was bleak and depressing.
 Seeing it over 20 years later, I love it!
 It's a superb mix of the 1960s British "Angry Young Men" films, the Who's great album and 1979 sensibilities.
 It's about Jimmy (excellent performance by Phil Daniels) and his friends.
 It takes place in 1964 London and there are constant battles between the Mods (Jimmy and friends) and the Rockers.
 The film is full of violence, sex, VERY strong language (good luck with the accents), anger, alienation...the works.
 However, there is a strong sense of humor (a break in at a drug store is hilarious) and it does have a (sort of) happy ending.
 But it is very dark and depressing.